plttn/deploy-recipes/atproto-relay-docker/README.md

 ``RELAY_LENIENT_SYNC_VALIDATION`` - If true, allow legacy upstreams which don't implement atproto sync v1.1.
 Would recommend to set this to ``true``

 ``RELAY_REPLAY_WINDOW`` - The duration of output "backfill window", eg 24h.
-Basically how much data the Relay stores and for how long. ``48h`` is what I have mine set as and it takes up about 200-300GB of disk space.
+Basically how much data the Relay stores and for how long.

 ``RELAY_PERSIST_DIR`` - Where on the host machine the data is persisted.
 You can decide where you want this to be but I've left it as ``/data/relay/persist``.